cckmwong-data/AI_quantamental_tech_email-alerts/README.md

 ![](images/anomalies_tsla.png)

 ### Fundamental Analysis
-In the 2-stage DCF Model, we analyze the free cash flows of the company into two stages - a fast growth phase for the first five years where the company is expanding rapidly, and a steady growth phase for the following five years as the business matures.
+In the 2-stage DCF Model, we analyze the free cash flows of the company in two stages - a fast growth phase for the first five years where the company is expanding rapidly, and a steady growth phase for the following five years as the business matures.
 Terminal value is calculated at the end of the tenth year, representing what the stock is worth from year eleven into the forever-future.
-Finally, the mode discounts those future earnings at Weighted Average Cost of Capital (WACC), which shows how much it is worth today.
+Finally, the model discounts those future earnings at Weighted Average Cost of Capital (WACC), which shows how much it is worth today.

 ### Technical Analysis & AI
 An automated AI Analysis synthesizes these data points to provide an instant summary—evaluating whether a stock is overbought, oversold, or consolidating.
 In addition, investment signals are generated by analyzing various technical indicators, to help investors make informed, data-driven decisions at a glance.
 Technical charts include a candlestick chart with Bollinger Bands to visualize price extensions, alongside Relative Strength Index (RSI) and Moving Average Convergence/ Divergence (MACD) trackers to identify trend strength.